30 Foods Rich in Flavonoids to Fight Anxiety

 There are many foods rich in flavonoids that are not only healthy and delicious to eat, but also help you reduce anxiety thanks to their chemical makeup.

 We all know that dark chocolate works wonders for reducing bouts of anxiety.
 Did you know that dark fruits, like blueberries or cherries, can also help?
 You may have been surprised by the title of this article.
 What do foods rich in flavonoids have to do with fighting anxiety?

-The truth is, they have a very special connection.
-A team from Emory University and The Autonomous University of Barcelona (Spain), indicated that a compound known as 7,8-dihydroxyflavone has flavonoids that are very effective at treating anxiety.
+The truth is, there is a very special connection.
+A team from Emory University and The Autonomous University of Barcelona (Spain), indicated that a compound known as 7,8-dihydroxyflavone contains flavonoids that are very effective at reducing anxiety.

 Of course, if all you eat are 8 strawberries a day, the amount of 7,8-dihydroxyflavone you could get from that is pretty negligible, but it’s a start.
 It’s a good idea to think about a supplement rich in nutrients, while still being natural.

 We are positive that these suggestions are going to help.